Image Via Cricket Life

 |Parent(s)||Debbie Taylor, Graham Taylor|

-Brendan Taylor, is a Zimbabwean professional cricketer whose game role is WicketKeeper.
+Brendan Taylor is a Zimbabwean professional cricketer whose game role is WicketKeeper.
 His batting style is Right hand bat and bowls Right-arm offbreak.
 He has represented Zimbabwe at ODIs and the World Cup such as the ICC Cricket World Cup 2015.
+He plays for Kandy Tuskers in the Lanka Premier League in Sri Lanka.

 Taylor has captained the Zimbabwe team a number of times.
 His ODI debut was in 2004 in a match againse Sri Lanka.
 He currently has six centuries and 31 50s in the 50-over game.
 He played for Zimbabwe in the 2007, 2011, and 2015 ICC World Cups.
 Taylor is said to have been among the most talented cricketers that were promoted into the senior side following the departure of senior players such as Henry Olonga after having been drafted into the team when he was 18.
 Besides being a very aggressive batsman, he was also an occasional replacement for Tatenda Taibu.
 In one of his great performances in a final match against Sri Lanka in which he top scored with 75 runs which included 5 fours and three sixes.
 He scored his maiden first-class half century in 2005 against Pakistan.
 The player was also rumoured to have been suspended from the game for nine months for missing training without good reason.
 Taylor has had some highs and lows in his career and at one point even scored a paltry 5 runs, there are also moments in which he has really sparkled.
 At one point Zimbabwe needed five runs from the last ball in a match against Bangladesh and Taylor stepped up to hit a six and claim a famous victory.